How to Prevent Android Apps from Running on Emulators

 To use Appdome’s mobile app security build system to Prevent Running on Emulators , you’ll need:

-Prevent Running on Emulators on Android apps using Appdome
+How to Implement Prevent Running on Emulators in Android Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Android Apps that Prevent Running on Emulators without an SDK or gateway:

-4. Prevent Running on Emulators Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+3. Prevent Running on Emulators is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

-2. Build the feature: Prevent Running on Emulators.
+2. Select the defense: Prevent Running on Emulators.

 1. Create and name the Fusion Set (security template) that will contain the Prevent Running on Emulators feature as shown below: